How to Negotiate a Credit Card Debt Settlement

 When it becomes evident that someone may be unable to pay his or her balance, a shift in the credit card company's priorities happens that can work to your advantage.
 The bank or credit card company becomes concerned with one thing and one thing only: getting as much of the balance back from you as possible and closing or restricting your account.
 Why?
 This allows them to avoid charging off the entire amount on their income statement, which would cause their stock to fall, management to get lower bonuses, and perhaps even dividend payments to shareholders to be reduced.

 If you declare bankruptcy, it is possible that the entire credit card balance will be wiped out because credit card debt is almost always unsecured.
-This means it isn't backed by a specific asset or pile of assets that the credit card company can seize in the event of default.
+It means it isn't backed by a specific asset or pile of assets that the credit card company can seize in the event of default.

 All the lender has to go on is your unsecured promise that you'll repay the obligation.
 Contrast this to something like a mortgage on your home, which is secured by the real estate.
 If you fail to pay that mortgage, the bank can seize the house, put it up for sale or auction, and recover some, if not all, of its funds.